 Before enrolling in a defensive driving education course, be sure to apply for the program, attend orientation, and ask for a list of approved courses.
 Drivers who enroll in a course without approval may not get credit for completing the course.

 Defensive Driving Courses Available in South Carolina

 South Carolina offers two different defensive driving course lengths.
-Drivers who participate in the Traffic Education Program to dismiss a traffic ticket will enroll in a four hour defensive driving program, while drivers who are removing points from their driving record will complete an eight hour defensive driving program.
-Both programs may be offered online or in the classroom, and may be offered in a single day or in multiple sessions.
-Both offer education in defensive driving, safe driving techniques, and South Carolina traffic laws and regulations.
+Drivers who participate in the Traffic Education Program to dismiss a traffic ticket will enroll in a four-hour defensive driving program.
+In contrast, drivers removing points from their driving record will complete an eight-hour defensive driving program.
+Both programs may be offered online or in the classroom and provided in a single day or multiple sessions.
+Both provide education in defensive driving, safe driving techniques, and South Carolina traffic laws and regulations.
 Most courses include curriculum in:

 - defensive driving techniques

 - the impact of drugs and alcohol on driving